Donate

 Laws criminalising same-sex acts fuel stigma, legitimise prejudice, and invite violence.
 LGBT people are arrested, harassed, silenced and even attacked, simply for who they are and who they love.

 At the Human Dignity Trust, we are working to change this.
 Using the power of the law and gritty determination, we defend the human rights of LGBT people globally.
 We’ve helped strike down discriminatory laws, protect vulnerable communities, and set landmark legal precedents across the globe.
-Through our successful work, the rights of 16.5 million LGBT people have been affirmed — achieving decriminalisation, safeguarding freedom of association, ending forced medical examinations, protecting against hate crimes, and winning at international tribunals like the UN.
+Through our successful work, the rights of 16.5 million LGBT people have been affirmed — achieving decriminalisation, safeguarding freedom of association, ending forced medical examinations, protecting against hate crimes, and winning at international tribunals, such as the UN.

 But the journey is far from over.
 A resurgent anti-LGBT movement is gaining ground, and in some countries harsh new laws are putting lives at risk and dismantling hard-won progress.
 This isn’t just backlash - it’s a coordinated global effort to silence and endanger LGBT people.